 James Conlon — Music Director of Los Angeles Opera and globe-trotting maestro — has been THE dynamo powering the “Britten 100/LA” festival, a celebration of the iconic British composer that began early in 2013 and reaches its zenith later this month with performances of Billy Budd at the Dorothy Chandler Pavilion.
 Rather than spend the actual 100th anniversary of the composer’s birth with a big-name opera company or orchestra in some splashy high-priced gala with those already worshiping at the altar of Britten, he continued to evangelize about this music to people outside the elite, include many who probably could never make it to Downtown L.A. for a major opera performance.

 It was a jam-packed day, full of rehearsals and performances of two separate free concerts in very different neighborhoods of L.A., with Mr. Conlon conducting an unlikely mix of grade-school children to conservatory-aged musicians and a community choir in the process.
 All of this, with relatively minimal fanfare, in honor of Benjamin Britten.

 I had the privilege of being asked to spend the whole day with Mr. Conlon.
 I brought photographer Brandise Danesewich along with me to help document the day.
 Together, we had a unique opportunity on this very special day: to not only sit in on rehearsals and watch performances, but also to observe him, to listen to conversations others may not normally hear, and to chat with him (when time permitted).

-In the coming posts, I share how James Conlon spent the space in-between the notes on Britten’s 100th birthday.
+In the coming post, I share how James Conlon spent the space in-between the notes on Britten’s 100th birthday.
 I hope you follow along.

 - “The space in-between the notes” — spending Britten’s 100th birthday with James Conlon (Part 2 of 4: The Morning with the Children)

-Photo credit: Brandise Danesewich, esclusively for All is Yar
+Photo credit: Brandise Danesewich, exclusively for All is Yar